Budibase/website/content/blog/alternatives/filemaker/index.md

 ## Why would you need a FileMaker alternative?
 FileMaker has been around for a very long time - especially in the context of the wider low-code market.
 The trouble is that this space has experienced huge disruption over the past few years and legacy vendors have struggled to keep pace.

 For example, many users complain that it lags behind newer platforms in terms of both capabilities and developer experiences.
-Compared to newer competitors, it also presents a relatively steep learning curve.
+Compared to some newer competitors, it may also present a relatively steep learning curve.

 For example, although the drag-and-drop interface designer is perfectly intuitive, it’s somewhat more limited in terms of customization than some other platforms on the market, as we’ll see shortly.

 FileMaker is also designed to be sticky.
 That is, the intention is for teams to adopt FileMaker and continue using it for storing data in the long term.
-Data is stored in a proprietary format, making it tricky to migrate to a more sophisticated RDBMS when you outgrow FileMaker.
+We can connect to external databases in our apps, but we'll need to this up with ODBC, rather than using native connectors.

-On top of this, FileMaker hasn’t exactly kept pace with changes to the way businesses handle data over the past decade or so.
+On top of this, FileMaker hasn’t always kept pace with changes to the way businesses handle data over the past decade or so.

 For example, handling unstructured data in NoSQL databases may be possible via API connections, but experiences for doing so are not streamlined.
 If this is important to you, you’ll want to look elsewhere.